Home

 To make this attractive I made this feature that I still think has potential (I might add it back later): You could select what places you are interested in and subscribe to a feed of these events in your own calendar.
 I thought that the combination of critical mass of data and this subscription would be enough.
 This step was partly funded by Stimuleringsfonds through the "bouwen aan talent" program.

 What I had at this point was a website that would potentially be interesting for someone interested in music.
+Not bad, but not exactly centred around my own interest.
+I realised it is not that easy to adapt an existing archive.
+For this to work it needs to include *all* the places that *I* care about.

 As you can see in the screenshot above the events from Stedelijk Museum are scraped - that worked.
 But finding out what Stedelijk is up to is not that hard.
 The places I care about typically don't have very reliable websites.
 Some of them don't even have a website.